 Financially literate means having the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.
 Independent means free from any direct or indirect material relationship with the Company that could, in the view of the Board, reasonably interfere with the exercise of a member's independent judgment as more particularly described in NI 52-110.

 10.2 Audit Committee Mandate

-The text of the Audit Committee mandate, which was amended in November 2020, is reproduced below.
+The text of the Audit Committee mandate, which was amended in November 2022, is attached as Schedule A to this Annual Information Form.